JoseALermaIII/python-tutorials/books/AutomateTheBoringStuffWithPython/corrections.md

 >Install imapclient and pyzmail from a Terminal window.
 Appendix A has steps on how to install third-party modules.

 I had to install `pyzmail36` (possibly because I'm using Python 3.6.5).
-The next codeblocks referencing `pyzmail` and Appendix A may have to be updated.
+Appendix A may have to be updated.